 BESR bats, used prior to 2011, had much faster exit speed and overall power than BBCORs feature today.
 In the first year that these bats were measured, college baseball saw an +14% increase in runs scored, and a +38% increase in home runs hit.

-This brought in the BBCOR era – a new method and standard for baseball bats to reduce injury and improve the game as a whole.
+This led to BESR bats becoming illegal and brought in the BBCOR era – a new method and standard for baseball bats to reduce injury and improve the game.
 These standards limit potential injury and are closer to wood bats in terms of pop and power.

 BBCOR bats have many distinct features.
 The “sweet spot” of BBCOR bats are approximately 2″ smaller (3″) than those of BESR (5″).
 This means you really need to square up the ball to hit a line drive.